 Apache, the most popular web server till date is developed and maintained by the Apache Foundation.

 Back in 1995, there was no cloud hosting and less than one percent of the world had access to the Internet (Need a flashback?
 Here it is).
-It was then that the first version of Apache was released, and it was perfect in every possible sense.
+It was then that the first version of Apache web server was released, and it was perfect in every possible sense.
 Even today, Apache has far more features than any other server software.
-And therein lies the problem – not many developers need so many features for the majority of the projects they work on daily basis.
+And therein lies the problem – not many developers need so many features for the majority of the projects they work on a daily basis.

-Since Apache is easily customizable and can be tweaked to suit the technical capabilities of almost every hardware setup, it is easy to see the reasons behind the popularity of Apache as the server software of choice.
+Since Apache is easily customizable and can be tweaked to suit the technical capabilities of almost every hardware setup, it is easy to see the reasons behind the popularity of Apache as the web server software of choice.

 NGINX vs Apache